Why do we need the Climate and Ecology Bill?

 Building consensus.
 Weaning ourselves off fossil fuels means big changes.
 So it’s important that everyone is on board with them.
-That’s why the Bill also calls for a climate assembly to help Government and Parliament develop an emergency strategy on the way forward.
+That’s why the Bill also calls for a climate and nature assembly to help Government and Parliament develop an emergency strategy on the way forward.

-Who is calling for the CEE Bill?
+Who is calling for the Climate & Ecology Bill?

 What is the campaign strategy?

-We are currently the only environmental campaign that is mobilising thousands of people and communities across the country to push for new legislation while also carrying out a campaign in Parliament.
+We are currently the only environmental campaign mobilising thousands of people and communities across the country to push for new legislation while also carrying out a campaign in Parliament.
 It’s an approach that has been used successfully by groups such as Power for People, as well as during the Big Ask campaign, which led to the Climate Change Act 2008.
 The campaign is coordinated by a central team, who connect up the work of grassroots activists, allied organisations and direct engagement with parliamentarians.

 - The CEE Bill in less than two minutes – by contributing scientist Charlie Gardner.